RobMaye/robmaye.github.io/urara/1-of-modular-minds/+page.svelte.md

 ---
-title: 'The Core and The Modules: A Speculative Exploration of Consciousness'
+title: '1.
+The Core and The Modules: A Speculative Exploration of Consciousness'
-image: '/why/img.jpeg'
+image: '/1-of-modular-minds/img.jpeg'
 alt: 'Consciousness Reimagined'
 created: 2023-08-31
 updated: 2023-08-31